PsychENCODE Project Phase II (2019-2024)

 Science, 2024

 Nucleotide variants in cell type-specific gene regulatory elements in the human brain are risk factors for human disease.
 We measured chromatin accessibility in 1,932 aliquots of sorted neurons and non-neurons from 616 human postmortem brains, and identified 34,539 open chromatin regions with chromatin accessibility quantitative trait loci (caQTLs).
 Only 10.4% of caQTL are shared between neurons and non-neurons, supporting cell type specific genetic regulation of the brain regulome.
 Incorporating allele specific chromatin accessibility improves statistical fine-mapping and underlying disease risk.
-Using 19,893 brain QTLs, identifying the function impact of 476 regulatory variants.
-Combinde, this comprehensive resource captures variation in the human brain regulome and provides insights into disease etiology.
+Using massively parallel reporter assays in induced excitatory neurons, we screened 19,893 brain QTLs and identified the functional impact of 476 regulatory variants.
+Combined, this comprehensive resource captures variation in the human brain regulome and provides insights into disease etiology.

 Data and Materials Availability: